 When to replace a car battery

-The average car battery lasts 4-5 years.
-Battery companies tell us that only 30% of batteries sold reach the 48-month mark.
+This is updated information on how long car batteries last because cars have been changing FAST.
+In the past, the average lead acid battery lasted 4-5 years.
+If you own a newer car or truck, you’ll be lucky to see the four year marks.
+In fact, battery companies tell us that only 30% of batteries sold reach the 48-month mark.
 And they say 80% of battery failures are due to battery plate sulfation build up.
 I’ll explain what causes battery plate sulfation in this article.

 Replace your battery if it’s more than four years old

 If your battery is approaching the four year mark, have it tested now so you get a read on its condition.
 Otherwise it can leave you stranded.

 The old school way to test a battery was to perform a stress test where the battery is loaded to half of its rated Cold Cranking Amps (CCA) for 15-secs.
 If the battery voltage stayed above 9.6 volts during that period, it passed the test.
 But that same battery could fail the day after from causes that can’t be spotted by the stress test.

 Modern battery testers also conduct a simulated stress test, but they also perform internal resistance tests that can spot weak connections between the bus bar and plates and plate sulfation.
 These State-of-charge (SOC) testers are far more accurate and predicting future battery life, so you should ask the shop to conduct the test at least once a year.

 The car battery sits unused too long between charging in hot weather